realworldocaml/book/en/19-installing-ocaml.md

 ### Switching compiler versions

 The default compiler installed by OPAM uses the system OCaml installation.
 You can use `opam switch` to swap between different compiler versions, or experiment with a different set of libraries or new compiler versions.
 For instance, one of the alternate compilers is patched to simplify the types that are output in the top-level.
 You can switch it to by:

 ```
-$ opam switch -list
+$ opam switch list
 $ opam switch 4.00.1+short-types
 $ eval `opam config env`
-$ opam install utop async_extra
+$ opam install utop async
 ```

 The new compiler will be compiled and installed into `~/.opam/4.00.1+short-types` and the libraries will be tracked separately from your system installation.
 You can have any number of compilers installed simultaneously, but only one can be active at any time.
+You can find all the available compilers by running `opam switch list`.

 ## Editing Environment